asbhogal/React-Tech-Commerce.Js-Site/README.md

 </div>

-An eCommerce site by a fictional company which offers a range of home and technology products.
+An eCommerce site by a fictional company which offers a range of technology products.
 The site allows customers to browse the items, switch between different sets of data and add single or multiple quantities of products to the card.
 A Stripe gateway is also configured, directing them to the checkout and payment page and, upon a successful transaction, returns a confirmation page and sends them an invoice via email.

 This project is coded using HTML5, CSS3, SCSS, JavaScript (ES6), React and leverages Babel and Webpack for production build.
 This repo is currently under development.